 Jobs are executed inside virtual machines (VMs) with specific hardware configurations, known as instance types.
 Each instance type comes with a specific amount of memory, number of CPU cores, and hard disk storage.
 The app author chooses a default instance type when creating an app, but users who run the app can override the default choice.

-The virtual machine runs Ubuntu Linux 14.04 with certain preinstalled Ubuntu packages.
+The virtual machine runs Ubuntu Linux 14.04 or 16.04 depending on selection with certain preinstalled Ubuntu packages.
 The app author, however, can select additional Ubuntu packages to be included with an app.

 Apps are assembled from building blocks called app assets, which can be provided by the app author, or chosen from a library of existing assets provided by the precisionFDA community.
 App assets are simply tarballs (file archives), which get automatically unpacked inside the virtual machine when an app runs.
 They can contain executables (such as bioinformatics tools), static data (such as reference genomes and index files) or pretty much anything else that is required for an app to run.

 After creating an app, the app author can further revise it.
 However, each change creates a new revision; previous revisions are retained and cannot be overwritten.
 When the author is happy with a particular revision, they can publish it so that others can use it.
 Subsequent revisions remain private until published.
 Users always see the latest published revision (but have access to all published revisions).